speedmax/h2o-php/README.md

 __Use dictionary loader__

-You may want to load template from other resource than file then this will be your friend. h2o use `dict_loader()` for testing.
+If you want to load templates from resources other than files, then this will be your friend.
+H2o uses `dict_loader()` for testing.

     <?php
         $loader = dict_loader(array(